rivaldorodrigues/code-kata/README.md

 6. Testing `returnToStart` with two opposite vertical directions ✅
 7. Testing `returnToStart` with one vertical and one horizontal direction ✅
 8. Testing `returnToStart` with two opposite horizontal directions ✅
-9. Refactoring: Creating `getOppositeDirection` function
+9. Refactoring: Creating `getOppositeDirection` function ✅

+### Pomodoro #3

+10. Testing `returnToStart` with two pair of opposite direction

 ### Utility